titi-rex/so_long-map-generattor/README.md

 You can change the distribution of Token and change Token via the DISTRIBUTION macro in map_gen.h <br>
 Token are E : exit, P : player, 0 : floor, 1 : wall, C : collectible <br>
 This map generator doesn't perform very well with little size <br>
 Warning !
-Do not change relative positioin of E and P in distribution, E first and P last.
+Do not change relative position of E and P in distribution, E first and P last.
 Otherwise you gonna have more than one exit and starting position <br>
 Warning !
 Due to random nature of the map, if you increase too much the wall in distribution, there will be no path possible and you'll end up with a non-valid map <br>

 ## Use